-Sabrina the Teenage Witch's Playboy Special
+2. Sabrina The Teenage Witch's Special Night Out

-During an interview with Oprah in 2013, Melissa Joan Hart admitted that she got a little wild when she first started making that TGIF money.
+During an interview with Oprah in 2013, Melissa Joan Hart admitted that she got a little wild when she first started making good money.
 The night before a Maxim shoot, she decided to go to a party at the Playboy Mansion, where things escalated quickly.